qwaneu/qwaneu.github.io/_posts/2016-05-26-xp2016-software-engineering-in-a-digitized-world.md

 Lucene tried to follow along, struggled and finally the team gleaned HDFS and MapReduce from googles' papers.

+Story about Gripen fighter, focusing on lower operational and design costs over 50+ years with each new generation.
+Now much cheaper than F-16 (let alone JSF).
+Federation is essential to keep costs down.
+How do I create an architecture where things are not integrated, but federated.

+Integrated Federated Architecture.
+The planes are like a smartphone platform - trade out any component without effecting flight worthiness and certification.
+Every single piece can be developed in isolation.

 ![Mary Poppendieck portrait](/attachments/blogposts/2016/mary-poppendieck.png)